Tunetown/RoomMap/README.md

 # RoomMap
-Sound Pressure (SPL) Mapper for analysis of the distribution of sound pressure across a room.
+Sound Pressure (SPL) Mapper for analysis of the distribution of sound pressure levels across a room.

-This application is used to evaluate field measurements made with REW (Room EQ Wizard), in order to gain a better overview about the distribution of sound pressure levels in a room at given frequencies.
+This application is used to evaluate field measurements made with REW (Room EQ Wizard), in order to gain a better overview about the distribution of sound pressure levels in a room at low frequencies.
 While doing acoustical room treatments, this can help identifying the locations in a room where a specific frequency is building up significantly, for example.